caren-achieng/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # Variables, if, else and while

-Project done during **Full Stack Software Engineering studies** at **Holberton School**.
-It aims to learn about arithmetic operators, relational operators, boolean operators, comments, declaring variables and loops in **C language**.
+Project done at **ALX** that aims to learn about arithmetic operators, relational operators, boolean operators, comments, declaring variables and loops in **C language**.

 ## Technologies
 * C files are compiled using `gcc`